Fanatics/TechBlog/Authors/Igor-Lima/01-graphql-proof-of-concept/readme.md

 # **Proof of Concept** for two different implementations of GraghQL server

 As we already know GraphQL is an alternative to REST endpoints for handling queries and database updates.
-And in this tech article I'll try to figure out which program language, among [Node](https://github.com/igorlima/expressjs-graphql-server) and [Java](https://github.com/igorlima/spark-graphql-server), is way faster to handle GraphQL queries.
-Also, I'll use some different tools to measure the perfomance as well as to show you everything you need to measure everything with your own hands.
+And in this tech article I'll try to figure out which programming language, among [Node](https://github.com/igorlima/expressjs-graphql-server) and [Java](https://github.com/igorlima/spark-graphql-server), is way faster to handle GraphQL queries.
+Also, I will use different tools to measure the perfomance and document the process.

-Let's start comparing some code base.
+Let's start comparing some code.
 The idea here is to make sure both implementations handle all requests using the same approach.
 For instance, the amount of calling to the database and so on.
 Bellow is the list of the source for each language:

 * NodeJS: https://github.com/igorlima/expressjs-graphql-server
 * JAVA: https://github.com/igorlima/spark-graphql-server

-Both were implemented in a simple way.
-It doesn't matter what language you are smart on.
-Most of developer can follow easily what the code is doing, and ensure that there is **no trick** to influence any language.
+We tried to keep both the implementations straightforward.

 ## Server side code